amphp/.github/profile/README.md

-[AMPHP](https://amphp.org) is a collection of event-driven libraries for PHP designed with fibers and concurrency in mind.
+[AMPHP](https://amphp.org) is a collection of high-quality, event-driven libraries for PHP designed with fibers and concurrency in mind.

 We provide a complete stack of production-ready libraries to write application using non-blocking I/O in PHP.